 When it is time to choose the best car stereo receiver for your vehicle, the process can be a bit tricky.
 You do not always know what to look for and it can sometimes be an overwhelming task to look at all the different features to consider.
 We have put together a list of some upgrade features to look for when choosing your new car stereo.

 Bluetooth Technology has become more and more prominent in today’s electronics.
-You can stream your audio through a Bluetooth compatible phone, or you can even make and receive phone calls on the fly.
-If you do a lot of driving, Bluetooth may be worth the extra few bucks.
+For example you can use bluetooth technology at home, through something like these cheap bluetooth speakers.
+However, when it comes to your car, you can stream your audio through a Bluetooth compatible phone, or you can even make and receive phone calls on the fly.
+If you do a lot of driving, getting one of the best av receivers for Bluetooth may be worth the extra few bucks.
 Simply sync up your cell phone and you will never have to lift a finger from the wheel again.

 Digital media receivers are perfect for people who own an iPod or smartphone who do not use a lot of CD’s anymore.
 These receivers are oriented for digital media such as MP3 and WMA, also music streaming services such as Pandora Internet Radio and iHeart Radio.
 These digital receivers will integrate most of your digital media directly into your vehicle for easy playback and control.